National Lottery Heritage Fund: Activities

-The fund's income comes from the National Lottery, which is managed by Camelot Group.
+The fund's income comes from the National Lottery, which is managed by Allwyn Entertainment.
 Its objectives are "to conserve the UK's diverse heritage, to encourage people to be involved in heritage and to widen access and learning".
 As of 2019, it had awarded £7.9 billion to 43,000 projects.

 In 2006, the National Lottery Heritage Fund launched the Parks for People program with the aim to revitalize historic parks and cemeteries.
 From 2006 to 2021, the Fund had granted £254 million to 135 projects.

 In January 2019 it simplified its funding schemes under one banner – National Lottery Grants for Heritage – with awards from £3,000 to £5 million.
 Funding requests for projects over £5 million will be considered as part of two time-limited national competitions to be held in 2020–21 and 2022–23.

 Its funding routes include the Digital Skills for Heritage Fund, a £3.5m fund for grants to support digital volunteering in the heritage sector, launched in November 2021.